YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 The shutdown sequence is as follows:

 .. parsed-literal::
-   source ./gtmenv A V6.3-000A_x86_64 ./replicating_stop
+   source ./gtmenv A r1.10
+   ./replicating_stop
-   source ./gtmenv B V6.3-000A_x86_64 ./originating_stop
+   source ./gtmenv B r1.10
+   ./originating_stop

 ++++++++++++++++++++++++++++++++++++++
 Rolling Software Upgrade
 ++++++++++++++++++++++++++++++++++++++

-A rolling software upgrade is the procedure of upgrading an instance in a way that there is minimal impact on the application uptime.
+A rolling software upgrade is the procedure of upgrading an instance in such a way that there is minimal impact on the application uptime.
 An upgrade may consist of changing the underlying database schema, region(s), global directory, database version, application version, triggers, and so on.
 There are two approaches for a rolling upgrade.
 The first approach is to upgrade the replicating instance and then upgrade the originating instance.
 The second approach is to upgrade the originating instance first while its replicating (standby) instance acts as an originating instance.

-The following two procedures demonstrate these rolling software upgrade approaches for upgrading an A→B replication configuration running an application using YottaDB V6.1-000_x86_64 to YottaDB V6.2-001_x86_64 with minimal (a few seconds) impact on the application downtime.
+The following two procedures demonstrate these rolling software upgrade approaches for upgrading an A→B replication configuration running an application using YottaDB r1.00 to YottaDB r1.10 with minimal (a few seconds) impact on the application downtime.

 **Upgrade the replicating instance first  (A→B)**